| Barry MacDonnell's

 Can you install more than one version of WordPerfect on the same computer?

-Hence, for important work, the final editing of complex or highly formatted documents might be better done in the most recent WordPerfect version, if you plan to submit the document to others who might use an earlier version.
+Hence, for important work the final editing of complex or highly formatted documents might be better done in the most recent WordPerfect version -- especially if you plan to submit the document to others who might use an earlier version.
+[As noted in Part 1, the file structure in WordPerfect documents and templates has remained the same since WordPerfect 6 (c.1993), so other users should not have problems opening and editing a document from a newer version.
+But newer formatting, such as the Redaction Tool mentioned above, can cause some (mostly minor) issues for those users.]

-☼ In newer versions of WordPerfect [but probably only in Upgrade editions], during installation you should see a button marked "Advanced" or "Change" or similar.
-(Take your time during installation so you can locate this button on your screen.)
+However, in newer versions of WordPerfect (but probably only in Upgrade editions), during installation you should see a button marked "Advanced" or "Change" or similar.

-This will allow you to install the newer version in a separate folder from the older version.
+This will allow you to install the newer version in a separate program folder from the older version.
+You will then see separate entries for each WordPerfect Office version in your Windows Start menu as well as separate program folders on the boot drive and in the Windows Registry.

 Starting with WordPerfect X6 you can simultaneously open more than one copy ("instance") of the program, which means you can have more than 9 documents open at a time with just one version of WordPerfect -- as well as make better use of multiple monitors.